Supreme Court of Virginia: Procedure

 The justice who will prepare the opinion for the court in any given case is determined by lot before each session begins.
 Seven slips of paper are prepared by the clerk of the court with one slip bearing the number "I"; the other slips are blank.
 The slips are placed in a hat, and the member of the court drawing the marked paper writes opinions in the first, eighth, and fifteenth, etc., cases on the docket.
 The justice immediately below him/her in seniority is responsible for the second, ninth, and sixteenth cases, and so on until all cases are assigned.

 During session, the court customarily sits with the justices seated in order of seniority.
-The Chief Justice is seated in the center with the justice next in seniority on his or her right, the justice third in seniority on his or her left, and so on in alternating order such that the newest justice is seated on the far left.
+The Chief Justice is seated in the center with the justice next in seniority on their right, the justice third in seniority on the chief justice's left, and so on in alternating order such that the newest justice is seated on the far left.
 This arrangement may be disrupted if a senior justice replaces an active member of the court who is recused from hearing a case.
 Attorneys for each side are usually allowed fifteen minutes each to present their arguments.
 The justices often interrupt the attorneys to ask questions on some issue in the case.

 Typically, the justices hear oral arguments each morning and meet that afternoon for private deliberation of the cases heard that morning.
 The member designated to write the in a case opinion directs discussion of it by asking the justice seated at the conference table to the right for comments.
 The justices then comment in turn with the member designated to write the opinion speaking last.
 This discussion and debate provide the opinion writer guidance to prepare an opinion reflecting the views of a majority of the justices.
 Once a justice has completed a draft of his opinion, copies are circulated to the other members of the court and the Court Reporter.
 The court meets again before the next session to review and revise the circulated drafts until they receive final approval.
 Opinions are made public on the last day of each session, usually the very next session after argument, and are published in the Virginia Reports.